Zen Pencils by Gavin Aung Than for September 15, 2014

 1. Michael thorton

-Michael Thorton almost 10 years ago
+Michael Thorton about 10 years ago

 @Zen PencilsGavin-sama, I wept at the memory of the man who has been my childhood hero, upon whose passing I shaved off my long hair.
 I had seen your previous Invictus render about schoolyard bullying and silently remembered Dr. Seuss’ timeless classic “I Had Trouble In Getting to Solla Sollew”, a classic tale about overcoming hardships and bullying, seething with rage as the schwachkopfen who frequent this site spouted lies and platitudes below your page.